marshall-hobbs96/revature_review_questions_answers/Week7/Week7RecapQuestions.md

 1. What is a functional interface?
+	- A functional interface is an interface that includes only one abstract method

 2. What are functional interfaces typically used to create?
+	- Typically used for implementing lambda functions

 3. What are lambdas?
+	- Lambdas are functions that are defined and return in the same place.
+Very similar to arrow functions in javascript.
+You define it, and it returns the result immediately where you defined it.

 4. What method do we need to implement within a class that implements the Comparable interface?
+	- compareTo

 5. When this method returns 0, what does it mean?
+	- It means that the two objects being compared are the same

 6. When this method returns a negative number, what does it mean?
+	- It means that the current object (this one => object1.compareTo(object2)) is "less than" the object its comparing to.
+This means it should go before object2 in an ordered list

 7. When this method returns a positive number, what does it mean?
+	- The opposite as above.
+It means that object1 is more than object2, which means it should go after object2 in an ordered list

 8. What is the purpose of the Comparator interface?
+	- To defined alternative ways to order objects of a certain type.
+For example, the comparable interface defines the natural ordering of objects of a class, but if we want to order them in different ways, we can implement the comparable interface.

 </details>